SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 - Higher Price Point: Cleaner ingredients and sustainable packaging can bump up the cost.

-💬 Still unsure?
+Still unsure?

-Deodorants We Don’t Recommend
+Deodorants I Don’t Recommend

-With natural deodorants on the rise, there’s also been a surge in greenwashing — brands that slap on words like “clean,” “plant-based,” or “eco” without actually removing harmful ingredients.
+With natural deodorants on the rise, there’s also been a surge in greenwashing: brands that slap on words like “clean,” “plant-based,” or “eco” without actually removing harmful ingredients.

-We’ve seen this type of greenwashing across the board — from so-called natural deodorants to organic drugstore shampoos and non-toxic hair dyes that still contain hidden irritants.
+We’ve seen this type of greenwashing across the board.
+From so-called natural deodorants to organic drugstore shampoos and non-toxic hair dyes that still contain hidden irritants.

 While we don’t believe in publicly shaming small businesses or start-ups doing their best, there are some formulas we’ve tested that just didn’t meet our safety or performance standards.